Gate of China, Beijing: History

 The gate was first built in the Yongle period of the Ming dynasty.
 As it was the southern gate of the Imperial City, and in ancient China "south" was regarded as the most eminent direction, this gate enjoyed a status as "Gate of the Nation".
-Its name has changed as dynasties rose and fell.
+The gate held great symbolic importance, as its name changed alongside the current ruling dynasty.
 In the Ming dynasty it was known as the "Great Ming Gate", and bore a set of engraved couplets "The Sun and Moon illuminate the virtues of Heaven; The Mountains and Rivers make magnificent the home of the Emperor." (「日月光天德，山河壯帝居。」).
 When the Qing dynasty replaced the Ming, the gate's name was accordingly changed to the "Great Qing Gate" (Dàqīngmén, 大清門; Manchu: Daicing duka) in 1644.
 After the fall of the Qing dynasty in 1912, the gate's name was changed to the "Gate of China".
 In 1952, with the expansion of Tiananmen Square, consultants from the Soviet Union recommended demolishing the gate.
 In 1954, the gate was demolished.
 In 1976, after the death of Mao Zedong, a mausoleum was built for him on the site of the former gate.